-The experiments were performed in a closed-loop water tunnel facility, which has been described in Konstantinidis et al. (2003) and CB-1.
-The test-section was made of Perspex to allow optical access, and had a cross-sectional area of $72\text{mm} \times 72\text{mm}$.
-The flow was conditioned upstream using hexagonal honeycomb and a 9:1 contraction, such that the turbulence levels entering the test-section were less than 2% and the mean velocity was uniform to within 1% 10mm from the test-section walls.
-The flowrate was adjusted using mechanical valves, and the maximum freestream velocity in the test-section was approximately 1m/s.
-The temperature was held constant at $23 \pm 1^{\circ}\text{C}$.
+The experiments were performed in a closed-loop water tunnel facility, which has been described in Konstantinidis, Balabani & Yianneskis (2003) and CB-1.
+The test section was made of Perspex to allow optical access, and had a cross-sectional area of 72 mm \times 72 mm.
+The flow was conditioned upstream using hexagonal honeycomb and a 9:1 contraction, such that the turbulence levels entering the test section were less than 2% and the mean velocity was uniform to within 1% 10 mm from the test-section walls.
+The flowrate was adjusted using mechanical valves, and the maximum freestream velocity in the test section was approximately 1 m s-1.
+The temperature was held constant at 23 \pm 1 °C.

-The use of a pivoted cylinder had significant advantages; its axisymmetric nature ensured that the natural frequency and damping were the same in both the streamwise and transverse directions, and it allowed the cylinder to be supported within the test-section with minimal obstruction to the surrounding flow.
-VIV of pivoted or cantilevered cylinders in an interesting problem in its own right (King 1974; Fox & West 1993; Kitagawa et al. 1997, 2002; Balasubramanian et al. 2000; Fujarra et al. 2001; Nakamura et al. 2001; Okajima et al. 2001, 2002; Voorhees & Wei 2002; Voorhees et al. 2008; Flemming & Williamson 2005), and is relevant to structures such as marine piles, various biological flows (e.g. flow over vegetation and the whiskers of marine creatures (Levy et al. 2010; Hanke et al. 2010)) and many structures which are subject to wind-loading (e.g. chimneys and tall buildings).
-However, it should be noted from the offset that a pivoted cylinder is likely to have different dynamics compared to the two-dimensional cylinders (i.e. cylinders for which the amplitude response does not vary along their span) measured in CB-1, CB-2 and CB-3.
+The use of a pivoted cylinder had significant advantages; its axisymmetric nature ensured that the natural frequency and damping were the same in both the streamwise and transverse directions, and it allowed the cylinder to be supported within the test section with minimal obstruction to the surrounding flow.
+VIV of pivoted or cantilevered cylinders in an interesting problem in its own right (King 1974; Fox & West 1993; Kitagawa et al. 1997; Balasubramanian et al. 2000; Fujarra et al. 2001; Nakamura et al. 2001; Okajima et al. 2001; Kitagawa et al. 2002; Okajima et al. 2002; Voorhees & Wei 2002; Flemming & Williamson 2005; Voorhees et al. 2008), and is relevant to structures such as marine piles, various biological flows (e.g. flow over vegetation and the whiskers of marine creatures; see Hanke et al. 2010; Levy & Liu 2013) and many structures which are subject to wind loading (e.g. chimneys and tall buildings).
+However, it should be noted from the offset that a pivoted cylinder is likely to have different dynamics compared with the two-dimensional cylinders (i.e. cylinders for which the amplitude response does not vary along their span) measured in CB-1, CB-2 and CB-3.